-A full list of diagnostic services requiring prior authorization is available on the Moda Health website or by contacting Customer Service.
+A full list of diagnostic services requiring prior authorization is available on the Moda Health website or by contacting the Health Navigator team.

 7.6.5 Newborn Nurse Home Visiting Program

 Members must use a certified home visiting services provider for services to be covered.
 Certified home visiting services providers may not be available in all counties.
 Services include: